 - Before you put the bedding down, let kids chalk on the trampoline bottom.

-- If you left the top of your trampoline sleepover fort open, blow bubbles.
+- If you left the top of your trampoline sleepover fort open, blow bubbles into the starry sky.